CREATE SOURCE

 -

 You are using the upsert envelope or Debezium envelope, and your source contains many unique keys.
-These envelopes must keep in-memory state proportional to the number of unique keys in the upstream external system.
+These envelopes maintain state proportional to the number of unique keys in the upstream external system.
 Larger sizes can store more unique keys.